Daxyca/spaces-server/README.md

 ### Pre-requisites

 1. Make sure you have a SQL database such as PostgreSQL.
-1. Prepare a supabase storage and bucket for storing the avatars.
+1. (Optional) Supabase is used for cloud storage of avatars.
+To be able to change avatars, prepare a supabase storage and bucket for storing the avatars.
 The bucket base URL and a supabase anon key is needed.
-1. For [GitHub OAuth](https://github.com/settings/developers), prepare the Client ID and the Client secret.
-Set the Homepage URL to the server URL (e.g. `http://localhost:3000`) and Authorization Callback URL to `<server_url>/api/auth/github/callback`.
+1. (Optional) To be able to use [GitHub OAuth](https://github.com/settings/developers), create an OAuth app in GitHub and prepare your Client ID and Client secret.
+Set your OAuth app's the Homepage URL to the server URL (e.g. `http://localhost:3000`) and Authorization Callback URL to `<server_url>/api/auth/github/callback`.
-1. Create a `.env` file for the server (to place in the root of your "server" repository later) with the following keys and values (change the values according to your setup):
+1. Create a `.env` file for the server and another for the client (to place in the root of the respective repositories later) with the following keys and values (change the values according to your setup):

+   #### Server `.env` file

    ```bash
    NODE_ENV="dev" # other posssible values: [test, prod]
    COOKIE_SECRET="<secret_string>"
    SERVER_BASE_URL="http://localhost:3000" # replace if needed
    CLIENT_BASE_URL="http://localhost:5173" # replace if needed
    CLIENT_REDIRECT_URL="http://localhost:5173" # replace if needed